rocky-linux/documentation/docs/books/admin_guide/04-advanced-commands.md

 * `File` - Displays the path location of the file.
 * `Size` - Displays the file size in bytes.
 If this is a directory, display the fixed 4096 bytes occupied by the directory name.
 * `Blocks` - Displays the number of allocated blocks.
 Attention, please!
 The size of each block in this command is 512 bytes.
-The default size of each block in 'ls-ls' is 1024 bytes.
+The default size of each block in `ls -ls` is 1024 bytes.
 * `Device` - Device number in decimal notation.
 Device number in hexadecimal notation.
 * `Inode` - Inode is a unique ID number assigned by the Linux kernel to a file or directory.
 * `Links` - Number of hard links.
 Hard links are sometimes referred to as physical links.